GMC Denali: 2001–2006

-Even though the GMC Yukon was redesigned alongside the Chevrolet Suburban and Chevrolet Tahoe in 2000, the Denali and Escalade retained their 1990s base design.
-It was not until 2001 that the Denali was redesigned.
-GMC also introduced the extended-length (Suburban-based) Yukon XL Denali.
-All 2001-2006 Yukon and Yukon XL Denali were built at the Janesville Assembly Plant.
+It was not until 2001 that the Denali was redesigned based on the GMT800 platform.
+At the same time, GMC also introduced the extended-length Yukon XL Denali.
+All 2001-2006 Yukon and Yukon XL Denali models were built at the Janesville Assembly Plant.
 Embossed side body panels and chrome surrounding the headlights differentiate the Yukon Denali from the regular Yukon.
 2001 also saw the introduction of the honeycomb pattern grille which now has become the hallmark of the Denali nameplate.
 2001 saw the introduction of the 6.0L V8 application in the standard-size Yukon in the Denali trim for $45,000.00 which it also shared with the Cadillac Escalade.
 The engine produced 320 hp upon its introduction, then was upgraded to 325 hp in 2003.
 2001 also introduced a new upgraded interior and new options such as 20-inch wheels.

-The previous (for 2001 only) C3 model of the GMC Sierra pickup truck was renamed Denali in late 2001 as a 2002 model.
-The 2002–2004 Sierra Denali was equipped standard with a 325 hp 6.0L V8, all-wheel-drive, and Quadrasteer, the 4-wheel steering system developed by General Motors.
+The previous (for 2001 only) C3 model of the GMC Sierra trucks were renamed Denali in late 2001 as a 2002 model.
+The 2002–2004 Sierra Denali was equipped standard with a 325 hp 6.0 L V8, all-wheel-drive, and Quadrasteer, the 4-wheel steering system developed by General Motors.
+No 5.3 L V8 option was offered (until the 2014 model year with the K2XX platform).

-For 2005 to 2007, "Classic body style" Sierra Denalis were equipped with a 6.0L 345 HP V8.
+For 2005 to 2007, "Classic body style" Sierra Denalis were equipped with a 345 hp 6.0 L V8.
 Additionally the trucks from 2005 to 2007 (2007 being classic body style) were changed to a crew cab with a 5'8" bed and did not have Quadrasteer as the 2001-2004 Sierra Denalis had.

 2007

-In 2007, the GMC Yukon and Sierra lines were completely revamped with the Denali included, now with a 6.2L V8 (producing 380 HP / 417 lb/ft) in the Yukon Denali and (producing 403 HP/ 417 lb/ft) in the Sierra Denali), six-speed automatic transmissions, and many new features and options such as power folding second row seats and rear backup camera.
+In 2007, the GMC Yukon and Sierra lines were completely revamped with the Denali included, now with a 6.2L V8 (producing 380 HP / 417 lb/ft) in the Yukon Denali and (producing 403 HP / 417 lb/ft) in the Sierra Denali), six-speed automatic transmissions, and many new features and options such as power folding second row seats and rear backup camera.
 Styling was also changed, particularly the controversial grill and headlights, which made the Yukon look much less aggressive than any previous models.
 The MSRP's of the 2007 models were not increased.

 2008

 In 2008, there were few small changes such as the gauge cluster on Sierra Denali.

-2008 was the last year Janesville Assembly Plant built all Yukon / Yukon XL Denali before production was sent to Arlington Assembly.
+2008 was the last year Janesville Assembly Plant built all Yukon / Yukon XL Denali before production was sent to Arlington Assembly during the 2009 model year.